Catherine-Ge/Sudoku/README.md

 This is a Sudoku game using Python and Pygame.

 It can generate random Sudoku boards and solutions using the backtracking algorithm.
+It also provides a visualization of this algorithm

 ![image](https://user-images.githubusercontent.com/95162919/210281531-a79ff0c9-b1a1-4476-b0bc-d832735e2eae.png)